vernetit/diferentialReaderImages/README.md

 THEN

-replace the index.html filke in the folder
+replace the index.html file in the folder